SecretFoundation/docs/docs/foundation/constitution.md

 ## Article 1 - Name
 ### Section 1
-The name of this organization is the Secret Network, hereafter referred to as "Secret Network."
+The name of this organization is the "Secret Network".
 ### Section 2
-The members of Secret Network make up the Secret Network community, hereafter referred to as the 'Secret Agents.”
+The members of Secret Network make up the Secret Network community, and are called "Secret Agents”.

 ##Article 2 - Purpose
 ### Section 1
-The purpose of this organization is to improve the adoption and usability of privacy-first products, for the benefit of all.
+Our organizations purpose is to improve the adoption and usability of privacy-first products, for the benefit of all.
 ### Section 2
-The Secret Network provides infrastructure that supports private computation abilities for Secret App developers.
+The Secret Network provides infrastructure supporting private computation abilities for Secret dApp developers.

 ## Article 3 - Membership
 ### Section 1
-Members of the Secret Network community include anyone who is participating in the overall ecosystem.
+Members of the Secret Network community include all ecosystem participants.
 ### Section 2
 The benefits and responsibilities of membership are...